it3xl/git-repo-sync/README.md

 **git-repo-sync** synchronizes git-branches between two remote Git-repositories.

 With this tool, you will forget that you have two remote Git-repositories for the same software product.
-The repositories will be behaving as a single remote Git-repository.
+Your two remote repositories will be behaving as a single remote Git-repository.
 You can imagine this as a two entry points for a single remote Git-repository.

 * Developers can work on the same Git-branch simultaneously in different remote Git-repositories.